 The annual Images of Research: Engaged Research, Enterprising Researchers Photography Competition provides an opportunity for staff and students to showcase the breadth and diversity of research at UniSA where the images tell a story about the research we do and the people who make it happen.

-We would like to thank everyone who entered the 2017 competition and congratulate our first and second prize winners.
+We would like to thank everyone who entered the 2017 competition and congratulate our first, second and People’s Choice prize winners.